dragee/dragee.github.io/docs/draggable.md

 `bound` is function that restrict movement of `Draggable`.

 `position` - default coordinate.
-If it is not set we automatically calculate position inside parent.
+If it is not set we automatically calculate position inside `parent`.

 ### Callbacks: